 What do we know and what we should await

-That’s it, after almost a year of postponements and endless debates in the house of commons, the street, and the pubs, the UL is officially outside the European Union.
-It joined it 47 years ago and after the 2016 referendum, it seemed inevitable that this significant event would materialise eventually.
+That’s it, after almost a year of postponements and endless debates in the house of commons, the street, and the pubs, the UK is outside the European Union.
+It joined it 47 years ago and after the 2016 referendum, it seemed inevitable that this significant event would materialise.

-So far, the planes are still landing and taking off from Heathrow, the Dover -Calais route is still busy, as a gentle reminder to the current foreign secretary and the supermarket shelves are full of Spanish oranges and Dutch tomatoes.
+So far, the planes are still landing at Heathrow, the Dover -Calais route is still bus, and the supermarket shelves are full of Spanish oranges.
 So, someone would ask, why all the fuss?Prowexx - Brexit

-Now that the UK has formally left the European Union, it immediately enters an 11-month transition period.
+Now that the UK has left the EU, it immediately enters an 11-month transition period.

 During the transition, the UK will continue to obey EU rules and pay money to the EU.
 Most things will stay the same but there will be some changes.

-Ok, so first certainty: until 31 December 2020, nothing will change for trade, the UK is still part of the customs union, goods are not checked at the border and the rules for products are still the same.
-But 11-month is a relatively short period and we should ask also
+One thing is certain, until December 2020, nothing will change: the UK is still part of the customs union, goods are not checked at the border and the rules for products are still the same.
+But 11-month is a short period and we should ask also:

 what would happen on the first of January 2021?